mdh266/CrimeTime/README.md

 ## Running it on your own computer

 To run this web application on your computer make sure you have obtained or built the SQLite database and have all the dependencies installed on you computer.
+You can install all the dependencies (except for python and Sphinx) by typing the following command from the
+<code>CrimeTime/</code> directory:

+<code> pip install -r requirements.txt</code>

-Then run the command in the /CrimeTime/ directory:
+Then run the command in the <code>CrimeTime/</code> directory:

 	python run.py